Shin Kong Group

+History

+Months after end of the Second World War which saw defeat of Japanese Empire, a group of Taiwanese businessmen, namely Wu Ho-Su, Hung Wan-Chuan, and Lin Teng-Shan founded the Shin Kong Trading Company.
+The company initially focused in cloth trading and import and export of sugar, tea and other products.

 In 1951, Wu extended Shin Kong's reach in the textile industry with the founding of Shinkong Spinning Co., Ltd. The company steadily expanded into other industries with the establishment of Shinkong Insurance and Shin Kong Life Insurance in 1963 and the Great Taipei Gas Corporation in 1964, setting a strong base for the company's future.
-In 1986, Eugene Wu assumed chairmanship of the group.
+In 1986, Eugene Wu assumed the chairmanship of the group.
 The group subsequently established Shin Kong Wu Ho-Su Memorial Hospital in 1992 and completed the landmark Shin Kong Life Tower in Taipei the following year.
 Since then, Shin Kong has steadily diversified and grown to become an integrated business with operations covering the financial, security, manufacturing, consumer, medical, and philanthropy sectors.

 Shin Kong Financial Holding Co., Ltd. (SKFH) was founded as a publicly listed company in 2002.
 Through its subsidiaries Shin Kong Life Insurance, Shin Kong Bank, MasterLink Securities, Shin Kong Investment Trust, Shin Kong Property Insurance Agency, and Shin Kong Venture Capital, the company provides financial instruments.